Brain fog and belly fat are complaints I hear often in my practice. In fact, I think they are almost epidemic.

 Cortisol contributes to brain fog in yet another way.
 There’s a part of your brain called the hippocampus that controls your short term memory.
 Cortisol actually damages this part of your brain.
 Did you ever walk into a room to get something only to forget why you were there?
 That’s good old cortisol wrecking havoc on your hippocampus.

-Excess cortisol isn’t the only cause of brain of and belly fat.
+Excess cortisol and insulin (blood sugar imbalance) aren’t the only causes of brain of and belly fat.
 Other culprits include immune system dysregulation, food allergies, gluten intolerance, insufficient or poor quality sleep, hormone imbalance, sluggish thyroid, insufficient exercise and overburdened detoxification pathways.